 The toxic dose of barbiturates varies considerably.
 In general, an oral dose of 1 g of most barbiturates produces serious poisoning in an adult.
 Toxic effects and fatalities have occurred following overdoses of amobarbital sodium alone and in combination with other CNS depressants.
 Death commonly occurs after 2 to 10 g of ingested barbiturate.
 The sedated, therapeutic blood levels of amobarbital range between 2 to 10 mcg/mL; the usual lethal blood level ranges from 40 to 80 mcg/mL.
 Barbiturate intoxication may be confused with alcoholism, bromide intoxication, and various neurologic disorders.
 Potential tolerance must be considered when evaluating significance of dose and plasma concentration.

-Signs and Symptoms-Symptoms of oral overdose may occur within 15 minutes beginning with CNS depression, absent or sluggish reflexes, underventilation, hypotension, and hypothermia and may progress to pulmonary edema and death.
+Symptoms of oral overdose may occur within 15 minutes beginning with CNS depression, absent or sluggish reflexes, underventilation, hypotension, and hypothermia and may progress to pulmonary edema and death.
 Hemorrhagic blisters may develop, especially at pressure points.

 In extreme overdose, all electrical activity in the brain may cease, in which case a “flat” EEG normally equated with clinical death cannot be accepted.
 This effect is fully reversible unless hypoxic damage occurs.
 Consideration should be given to the possibility of barbiturate intoxication even in situations that appear to involve trauma.